Table of Contents

 - Structure and Function

-- Centrosome: Contains two centrioles.
+- Centrosome: An organelle usually containing two centrioles.

-- Form basal bodies of cilia/flagella.
+- Form basal bodies of cilia and flagella.

 10. Nucleus